 Using this type of approach, you can reward participation and manage attendance.

 You can click here to watch a recording of the webcast.
 It is available to the public for 30 days, and then only to ATD members after that.

 Bloom’s Digital Taxonomy of Learning was introduced, and the following resources were recommended.
 The chat went wild!

-- BLENDED LEARNING INSTRUCTIONAL DESIGN: A MODERN APPROACH - Instructional designers are constantly being bombarded with new technologies and new trends.
+There is a whitepaper that supports this session:Blended Learning Instructional Design: A Modern Approach - Instructional designers are constantly being bombarded with new technologies and new trends.
 It's difficult to distinguish which are fads, and which are worthy of our time and resources.
 There also seems to be the perception that you can teach any content using any technology, which is hardly the case.
 This whitepaper will provides guidance for creating a successful blended program.

-If your organization wants to learn more, consider our Blended Learning Design Certificate - click the picture below to learn more.
+If your organization wants to learn more, consider our Blended Learning Design workshop - click the picture below to learn more.